 Conditional use district: A zoning district requested by the property owner in which all uses are considered a special use.
 See section 4.4 of this appendix.
-As of July 1, 2021, conditional use districts are no longer a permissible district pursuant to NCGS 160D-703 - Zoning districts.
+As of July 1, 2021, conditional use districts are no longer permissible pursuant to NCGS 160D-703.